January 2000 B.A. summa

 [BLANK]: In Pursuit of an American History.
 Panel discussion with Stephanie Dinkins (moderator), Jefferson Pinder, Karina Aguilera Skvirsky, Tracey Walters, Scott Neumann, and Christian Rogers.
 February 11th, 2003.
 Stony Brook University, Long Island, NY.

-Fall 2005-present Visiting Lecturer, Art + Technology program, Stevens Institute of Technology.
-Developing curriculum for and teaching video studio sequence, net art studio, media theory survey, and rotating seminars/tutorials on topics in art and technology; supervising senior thesis projects and papers.
+Fall 05 - Spring 09: Adjunct Lecturer, Art + Technology program, Stevens Institute of Technology.
+Developed curriculum for and taught video studio sequence, net art studio, advanced digital imaging studio, and media theory survey courses (2005-08); supervised senior tutorials (self-directed research on topics in art and technology), thesis projects, and thesis papers (2008-09).

 Spring 2008: Visiting Lecturer, MFA Public Practices, Otis College of Art + Design.
-Teaching one-week workshop on new genre public practices for MFA students with studio visits / individual crits.
+Taught one-week workshop on new genre public practices for MFA students with studio visits / individual crits.

 Spring 2004/5 Visiting Artist/MFA Thesis Adviser, MFA Computer Arts Department, School of Visual Arts, New York.

-Guest lectures, 2002-06: Hunter College, the Pratt Institute, Columbia University, The College of New Jersey, Parsons/The New School, Massachusetts College of Art, CalArts, Cooper Union.
+Guest lectures / crits: Hunter College, the Pratt Institute, Columbia University, The College of New Jersey, Parsons/The New School, Massachusetts College of Art, CalArts, Cooper Union, Hampshire College, AiB@Lesley, Bard CCS, Vermont College of Fine Arts, CCA, UC Berkeley, Michigan State, Syracuse University.

 September – November 2007: Index of the Disappeared: Public Program Series 07.
 Series of public programs organized with Chitra Ganesh in conjunction with the presentation of the Index archive at UBS for the 25 Years Later show.
 Programs will include a library orientation and storytelling session, a screening, and a panel discussion on the theme of archiving unspeakable or censored materials.